Is Your Plumbing System Frozen?

 Checking to see that the insulation of your indoor plumbing in your garage, attic, basement, and under cabinets is sufficient, and adding insulating pipe sleeves where it isn’t, is a good first step in preventing frozen pipes.
 Draining out your pool, hoses, and sprinklers is another good step.

 How Can I Prevent This?

-Shutting off all the water to outdoor spigots at the water supply end and keep the outside vale open so the remaining water has room to expand helps too.
-Also keep your indoor temperature at 55 degrees or above, even when you’re not home and keep your garage closed.
+Shutting off all the water to outdoor spigots at the water supply end and keeping the outside valve open so the remaining water has room to expand helps too.
+Also, keep your indoor temperature at 55 degrees or above, even when you’re not home, and keep your garage closed.

 If you are unable to sufficiently insulate your indoor pipes, or the temperature drop is extreme, leaving a faucet dripping, as it’s harder for moving water to freeze.

 A drop in the normal water pressure levels or even a total lack of water can indicate frozen pipes.
 If your pipes do freeze, exercise good caution when attempting to thaw them.

 Once you are able to track down the frozen area, opening the taps then using heating pads or a hairdryer on them until the ice is melted is a safe way to handle the problem.

 Under no circumstances should any methods involving fire or combustibles ever be used!
 In the event that your pipes freeze, even if you thaw them out afterward, always contact a licensed plumber to check on the safety of the system.